Item 14: Understand lifetimes

 = note: consider using a `let` binding to create a longer lived value

-One final point about the lifetimes of references: if the compiler can prove to itself that there is no use of a reference beyond a certain point in the code, then it treats the endpoint of the reference's lifetime as the last place it's used, rather than the end of the enclosing scope.
-This feature (known as non-lexical lifetimes) allows the borrow checker to be a little bit more generous:
+One final point about the lifetimes of references: if the compiler can prove to itself that there is no use of a reference beyond a certain point in the code, then it treats the endpoint of the reference's lifetime as the last place it's used, rather than at the end of the enclosing scope.
+This feature, known as non-lexical lifetimes, allows the borrow checker to be a little bit more generous:

 #![allow(unused)]